-According to the health concept implemented by SEM, all federal asylum centres benefit from a health personnel service, composed mainly of nurses and administrative staff, which is run by private management companies mandated by the Confederation.
+According to the health concept implemented by SEM, all federal asylum centres benefit from a health personnel service, composed mainly of nurses and administrative staff, run by private management companies mandated by the Confederation.
 The medical service is the first point of contact for asylum-seekers regarding the various health problems they may encounter.
 Upon arrival in the centre, asylum seekers must submit to a compulsory medical briefing within 3 days of arrival at the centre.
 Carried out by means of a computer programme available in the main languages spoken by asylum seekers, the main objective of this information session is the detection, prevention and treatment of transmissible and infectious diseases.
 The health concept in federal structures focuses mainly on acute and urgent health problems.
-At the request of an asylum seeker or if the medical staff deems it necessary, an initial medical consultation within the centre may be scheduled in order to determine whether the asylum seeker should be redirected to a doctor or a specialist but also to make an initial assessment of his or her state of health.
+At the request of an asylum seeker or if the medical staff deems it necessary, an initial medical consultation within the centre may be scheduled in order to determine whether the asylum seeker should be redirected to a doctor or a specialist but also to make an initial assessment of their state of health.
 This “triage” or gatekeeping process is carried out not only for this first optional consultation but also during the entire stay of the asylum seekers in the federal structures.

 The organisation of health support in the cantonal reception centres is under cantonal competence.
 Similar obstacles as in the federal centres may occur regarding the triage by the staff of the centre, even though some cantons do provide for medical staff within the reception centres.

 Article 8 Ordinance of the FDJP on the management of federal reception centres in the field of asylum.